viamrobotics/docs/docs/how-tos/deploy-ml.md

 - Provide at least 10 images of the same object, taken from different angles, and repeat this approach for each object you want your machine to be able to identify.
   Generally, the more different perspectives of a given object you tag, the more likely it is that your model will be able to identify it, even under differing conditions.
-- Include some images that do not contain any of the objects you wish to identify, but do not tag these images.
+- Include some images that do not contain any of the objects you wish to identify, but do not add labels to these images.
+  Unlabelled images must not comprise more than 20% of your dataset, so if you have 25 images in your dataset, at least 20 of those must be labelled.
 - If you want your machine to operate successfully in various lighting conditions, such as changing sunlight, include images of each object from varying lighting conditions.

 {{< /alert >}}

 {{< table >}}
 {{% tablestep %}}